CAUSES AND TREATMENTS

 Many infections can cause hives.
 Viral upper-respiratory tract infections (colds) are a common cause in children.
 Other viruses, including hepatitis and a number of bacterial and fungal infections, may cause urticaria.

-The best treatment for urticaria is to find and eliminate the cause whenever possible.
+The best hives treatment is to find and eliminate the cause whenever possible.
 Antihistamines are prescribed to provide relief and work best if taken on a regular schedule to prevent hives from forming.

 There are many antihistamines available.
 No one antihistamine works for everyone.
 Your Water’s Edge Dermatology practitioner may use combinations to control hives.
 In severe cases, an injection of epinephrine (adrenaline) may be needed.
 Cortisone may also bring dramatic relief, but its use must be limited to short periods of time.